rust-lang/simpleinfra/github-actions/upload-docker-image/README.md

 # upload-docker-image

 The `upload-docker-image` action uploads a Docker image to the Rust Infrastructure team's ECR registry.
+Additionally it supports redeploying an ECS service.
 There is no stability guarantee for this action, since it's supposed to only be used in infra managed by us.

 ## Usage